alkemics/pandagg/README.md

 of storing this structure.
 It is thus possible to add/update/remove aggregation **nodes** or **sub-trees** in specific locations of the initial **tree**, thus allowing more flexible ways to build your queries.

+Another difference is about how the response class. ***pandagg*** will favor "explicit" attributes and methods, rather than automatically generated attributes (except for classes whose purpose is exclusively interactive).

+### Disclaimers
+***pandagg*** is not as mature as the official client, and some interfaces might change.

+It does not ensure retro-compatible with previous versions of elasticsearch (intended to work with >=7).
+It is part of the roadmap to tag ***pandagg*** versions according to the ElasticSearch versions they are related to (ie ***pandagg*** be v7.1.4 would work with ElasticSearch v7.X.X).

+It doesn't provide yet all functionalities provided by the official client (for instance ORM like insert/updates, index operations etc..).
+Primary focus of ***pandagg*** was on read operations.

 ## Contributing

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.